Bible Oils: 15+ Essential Oils Mentioned In The Bible

 What Were The Oils Of The Bible?

 Bible verses talk about sacred sandalwood being a vessel.
 Roman soldiers offered Jesus these holy anointing oils as a way of well-wishing.
-A book published in May 1961 in Engineering and Science notes a detailed account how essential oils were used in ancient times and how bible references it.
+A book published in May 1961 in Engineering and Science notes a detailed account of how essential oils were used in ancient times and how the bible references it.

 1. Frankincense Essential Oil

 The monarch of the oils is frankincense.
 Of course, it was a present from the wise men to infant Jesus and was employed as a key ingredient of the sacred incense, a medicinal, and a form of payment.